usgs/earthquake-detection-formats/python/README.md

 Using
 -----
-Once you have the python distribution, simply import detctionformats
+Once you have the python distribution, simply import detectionformats